Barbus peloponnesius

 Barbus peloponnesius is a ray-finned fish species in the family Cyprinidae.
 The western Balkan barbel (B. rebeli) is sometimes included in the present species.

-It is found only in Greece and Bulgaria.
+It is found only in Greece,Bulgaria and Albania.
 Its natural habitats are rivers and freshwater lakes.
 It is not considered a threatened species by the IUCN, however a subspecies, Barbus peloponnesius petenyi, is protected and considered threatened.
 The latter can be found in the Danube basin, particularly in areas of the Duna-Ipoly National Park in Hungary.